 We aren’t talking about sex here, although she may withhold sex until she gets what she wants from you.
 We are talking about her willingness to let you into her inner world.
 Her veiled grandiosity and sense of entitlement prevent her from showing you her weakness.

-She will disengage and ice you out, and it doesn't seem to impact her.
+She will disengage and ice you out, which doesn’t seem to impact her.

 4. She’s sexually exploitative.